 The Internal Revenue Service (“IRS”), the U.S. government tax authority, has issued strict regulations regarding the taxation and reporting of payments made to non-United States citizens.
 As a result, payments made to you may be subject to U.S. income tax and reporting.
-GLACIER manages tax compliance on payments made to foreign nationals.
+SPRINTAX manages tax compliance on payments made to foreign nationals.

-If you do not complete the information in GLACIER and/or submit the required forms and documents in a timely fashion, the maximum amount of tax will be withheld from all payments made to you.
-To find out where to submit your forms, please refer to the instruction page that printed with your forms and you will find the name of the person and the address; please DO NOT send your forms to the GLACIER Support Center.
+If you do not complete the information in SPRINTAX and/or submit the required forms and documents in a timely fashion, the maximum amount of tax will be withheld from all payments made to you.
+To find out where to submit your forms, please refer to the instruction page that printed with your forms and you will find the name of the person and the address; please DO NOT send your forms to the SPRINTAX Support Center.

 “U.S. Tax Status” is used to determine which tax system applies to an individual – and thus, which tax returns are applicable and how that tax return must be completed.
 An individual’s U.S. tax status is different from one’s immigration status; however, many of the terms used for immigration issues are similar to those used for tax purposes.
 For U.S. tax purposes, there are four U.S. Tax Statuses: U.S. Citizen, Permanent Resident Alien, Resident Alien for Tax purposes, and Nonresident Alien for Tax purposes.